dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

 ### [Organ Identity](#organ-identity)

 Import with `#include organIdentity (Identifier->i)`.
 This library is used to uniquely identify a region of the plant: all organ meshes which follow this symbol will be given a unique vertex color, which can be read back as a unique uint ID from a unlit vertex color output texture.
 This is used by other builtin libraries which need to identify physical parts of the plant, such as the Sunlight library.
-The imported symbol must be given exactly three parameters, in order:
+The imported symbol must be given exactly three parameters, which will be filled in by the idenentity system.
+We'll call them GlobalID, LocalID, and PlantID
-- the first parameter will be used to store the globally unique ID of this node.
+- the first parameter GlobalID
+  - it is globally unique across all l-systems, but is volatile and will change very often
   - The id is stored internally as a uint, and all parameters are interpreted as floats.
 Therefore this parameter will be unusable inside the l-system itself, and will take on extremely unstable values
-  - This parameter will also be highly unstable: subject to change potentially multiple times between updates, or not at all for 100s of updates
+  - May change multiple times between updates, or not at all for 100s of updates
-- the second parameter will be used to store a locally unique ID of this organ.
+- the second parameter LocalID
+  - think of it as the organ-ID within the l-system
-  - It is unique and fixed within the l-system, therefore once assigned it will never change
+  - it is locally unique within the l-system and will never change once set
   - unlike the first parameter, this is stored as a floating point, and can be used inside the l-system
-- the third parameter will be used to store a globally unique ID of the entire plant
+- the third parameter PlantID
-  - It is unique and fixed withing the l-system and the global scope, once assigned it will never change
+  - is the globally unique ID of the entire plant, and will never change once set
   - similar to the second parameter, stored as a floating point, and can be used inside the l-system
   - the second and third parameter together form a globally unique and fixed id which can be used when referencing this organ specifically from game code see the [Simulated Bush](../../Assets/PlantBuilder/LSystems/tree/resourceTree.lsystem) as an example of how to use this builtin together with the sunlight library.